What’s The Difference Between Obstetrics and Gynecology?

 Many women only visit their gynecologist for birth control, a routine Pap test, or a vaginal infection, but gynecology embraces more than routine health care.

-At Rosh Maternal & Fetal Medicine, the team specializes in women’s wellness and provides expert diagnosis and treatment of all reproductive health issues no matter how routine or complex.
-They welcome women of all ages, so if you have any questions or it’s time to schedule an annual exam, call their office in the Midtown East area of New York City or book an appointment online.
-Talk to our team by phone or book an appointment online to get started.
-Call one of our six convenient NYC locations or schedule a video consultation online today.
-Come visit your NYC Maternal and Fetal Medicine Specialists for the safest possible care for you and your unborn child.
+At Rosh Maternal & Fetal Medicine, our team specializes in women’s wellness and provides expert diagnosis and treatment of all reproductive health issues no matter how routine or complex.
+We welcome women of all ages, so if you have any questions or it’s time to schedule an annual exam, call our office in the Midtown East area of New York City or book an appointment online.